peterolson/dong-chinese-blog/_posts/2022-07-04-thats-mandarin.md

 title: "Learning Chinese with Nihao Cafe"
 ---

-Recently a language school called [That’s Mandarin](https://www.thatsmandarin.com/) reached out to me, offering to try out their learning platform called NihaoCafe.
-I really enjoyed my experience with their teachers and using their platform, and I’d like to share some details about it with everyone.
+Recently a language school called [That’s Mandarin](https://www.thatsmandarin.com/) reached out to me.
+They have many free resources to help you learn Chinese, such as their 1-minute Chinese videos with useful tidbits.
+Their videos are already available on the Dong Chinese Media section: [https://www.dong-chinese.com/media/That's%20Mandarin](https://www.dong-chinese.com/media/That's%20Mandarin)<br/><br/>They also let me try out their learning platform called NihaoCafe.
+I really enjoyed my experience with their teachers using their platform, and I’d like to share some details about it with everyone.

 ## What is NihaoCafe?